greg-fer/fw-nrfconnect-nrf-1/doc/nrf/known_issues.rst

   **Workaround:** To apply RSSI parameter adjustments, cherry-pick the commits in `hal_nordic PR #88 <https://github.com/zephyrproject-rtos/hal_nordic/pull/88>`_, `sdk-nrfxlib PR #381 <https://github.com/nrfconnect/sdk-nrfxlib/pull/381>`_, and `sdk-zephyr PR #430 <https://github.com/nrfconnect/sdk-zephyr/pull/430>`_.

+.. rst-class:: v1-8-0 v1-7-1 v1-7-0

+KRKNWK-12261: Aborted transmission of 802.15.4 MAC encrypted frame can assert the board If the transmission of the 802.15.4 MAC encrypted frame was aborted and the next transmitted frame is not to be encrypted, there is a possibility that the board shall assert.
+  The precondition for this is that the pointers to the transmitted frames are the same.

+  **Workaround:** If the transmission of the encrypted frame is failed, make sure the pointer to the next transmitted frame differs from the previous one.

 SoftDevice Controller
 =====================